devops329/devops/instruction/awsCloudFront/awsCloudFront.md

 Alternatively, you can create a CNAME record from your domain to the CloudFront distribution.
 If you are using an alternate domain name provider you will need to do this.

-After a short while the DNS record should propagate and you should be able to see the record pointing to CloudFront instead of GitHub with a console command like `dig` or `nslookup`.
+After a short while the DNS record should propagate, and you should be able to see the record pointing to CloudFront instead of GitHub with a console command like `dig` or `nslookup`.
 At that point your browser should also show the `Hello World` page.

 ## Final result